raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 can be used as the Primary TLV, used as an Additional TLV, or used in either context, both in the case of requests and of responses.
-The specification for a TLV must also state whether, when used as the Primary (i.e., first) TLV in a DNS request message (i.e., QR=0), that DSO message is to be acknowledged.
+The specification for a TLV must also state whether, when used as the Primary (i.e., first) TLV in a DSO message (i.e., QR=0), that DSO message is unidirectional or is a request message which requires a response.
-If the DSO message is to be acknowledged, the specification must also state which TLVs, if any, are to be included in the response.
+If the DSO message requires a response, the specification must also state which TLVs, if any, are to be included in the response.
 The Primary TLV may or may not be contained in the response, depending on what is specified for that TLV.